 Surgery on your ovaries and loss of normal function of your ovaries before you are 40 (primary ovarian insufficiency or POI) can give you menopause-related symptoms.
 Lower estrogen levels can affect your bone density and possibly your brain and sexual functions.
 Early menopause means that you have become infertile before the typical menopause age of 51.

 Natural menopause typically happens between ages 40 and 58.
-Smokers may get there about two years earlier than nonsmokers, although fertility medications, use of birth control pills, your age at first period, and your race seem not to affect age at menopause.
+Smokers may get there about two years earlier than nonsmokers, although fertility medications, use of birth control pills, your age at first period, and your race seem not to affect the age at menopause.

 You will have lower levels of reproductive hormones, especially estrogen.
 Low estrogen can cause: